 Step 6: Pay Your Employees

 After you have reviewed your payroll taxes, deductions, and wage calculations for the pay period, you’re ready to pay your employees.
-To do this, you can choose to either print checks online, deposit money to employee pay cards, or work with your bank to process direct deposits.
+To do this, you can choose to either print checks online, deposit money to employee pay cards, or work with your bank to set up direct deposit payments for your workers.

 Step 7: Review Year-to-Date Payroll Information

-Setting up a payroll format in Excel beats having to do payroll manually using a calculator to compute the applicable salaries, taxes, and deductions.
+Setting up a payroll spreadsheet in Excel beats having to use a calculator to manually compute the applicable salaries, taxes, and deductions.
 You can take advantage of Excel formulas and commands to automate some of the computations (such as Social Security and Medicare taxes) and customize how you want the data to be accessed or appear in Excel tabs or spreadsheets.

 Don’t change the Social Security and Medicare tax rates in columns G and H, respectively.
 These Federal Insurance Contributions Act (FICA) rates are predetermined by the IRS.

 For Social Security, the tax rate is 6.2% of the employee’s gross salary.
-Keep in mind that Social Security maxes out if an employee earns $168,600 (in 2024) in wages before the end of the year.
+Keep in mind that Social Security maxes out if an employee earns $176,100 (in 2025 or $168,600 in 2024) in wages before the end of the year.
 If you have employees earning more than that, you need to stop withholding the 6.2% tax once their YTD earnings exceed that amount.

 To help check your employees’ total earnings, look at column M (labeled “Year-to-Date Gross Pay”) in the “Year-to-Date Payroll” tab of the Excel payroll template.
 This column shows the employees’ YTD gross wages.
 Simply deduct all YTD nontaxable income (column I) from this amount to find the taxable gross income.

 For Medicare, the tax rate is 1.45% on an employee’s first $200,000 in wages and an additional 0.9% if the earned wages exceed $200,000 in a calendar year.
 This increases the total Medicare tax to 2.35% for those individuals.
-If you have employees who reach this threshold, you need to change the formulas in the “Medicare Tax” column (column O) on all monthly payroll tabs following the month the employee reached $200,000 in gross pay.
+If you have employees who reach this threshold, you need to change the formulas in the “Medicare Tax” column (column O) on all of the payroll month payroll tabs following the month the employee reached $200,000 in gross pay.

-If your employee reaches the $200,000 wage threshold for Medicare, check and revise the formula in the “Medicare Tax” column on applicable monthly payroll tabs.
+If your employee reaches the $200,000 wage threshold for Medicare, check and revise the formula in the “Medicare Tax” column on applicable payroll month tabs.